UP is designed around 53 principles. Many overlap so consider this a casual taxonomy.

 Life is a series of bets.
 Generally speaking, if you bet on lottery tickets, you’ll lose.
 If you bet on low-cost index funds, you’ll win.
 Always at least consider expected value.

-Essentially no one does this, but it’s best to focus on what matters most first (i.e., usually your highest expected value work).
-Simple to understand, but hard to do.
+Focus on what matters most first (i.e., usually your highest expected value work).
+Simple to understand, but hard to do on a day-to-day to decade-to-decade level.

 Two brains are better than one.
 Five are better than two.
 The more computational power you have, the more strategic your decisions will likely be.